-This approach is consistent with the EPA report, Protecting Water Resources with Higher Density Development, available online at epa.gov/smartgrowth.
+This approach is consistent with the EPA report, Protecting Water Resources with Higher Density Development, available online at www.epa.gov/smartgrowth.

-Enhancing stewardship of natural areas including resource protection, conservation, enhancement, and restoration will also be important in achieving and maintaining water quality standards.
+Enhancing stewardship of natural areas including resource protection, conservation, enhancement, and restoration, especially in riparian and headwater areas, will also be important in achieving and maintaining water quality standards.
 These efforts will be prioritized to focus on areas most in need of water quality protection and improvement by coordinating existing programs and plan implementation with water resource needs.

-Results of County analyses, MS-4 implementation plans, and TMDL plans for non-point sources water quality will help guide the implementation and updating of master plans, natural area protection, enhancement and restoration efforts, stormwater management, and the development review process.
+Results of County analyses, MS4 implementation plans, and TMDL plans for non-point source water quality will help guide the implementation and updating of master plans, natural area protection, enhancement and restoration efforts, stormwater management, and the development review process.